Bigelow Brewing Company

 Markets and More

 Walk into this circa-1864 former bank, and you'll find a charming artisan bakery and custom cake shop where everything is made from scratch with high-quality ingredients, including oats, cornmeal, and flours from Maine Grains (see below).
 Don't miss the hand-crafted desserts, from European delights like eclairs and cannolis to crowd-pleasing cookies, cupcakes, and confections.
 Or try one of the mouth-watering daily soups, a savory flatbread, or delicious quiche.
 While you make up your mind, take in the character of the original bank—vaults have been repurposed into walk-in refrigeration spaces, and the bakery is replete with antique bank memorabilia.
+For more info, read this article.

 87 Water St., Skowhegan